Akurathi/2019-Fall-AI/README.md

 | - | - | - | (Final Exam) - Poster Presentations on Monday, 9th December, 10 AM to Noon |

 ## Course Policies

+**Late Homework/Project Submission**
+* You have a total of 5 late days
+* Once you use your late days, late submissions will get no points

 **General**
 * Keep yourself out of plagarism - Read [UMSL's Policy](https://www.umsl.edu/services/academic/policy/academic-dishonesty.html)
 * Lecture recordings, audio or video, are not permitted